Senoko Energy: History

 In September 2008, a consortium led by Japanese trading company, Marubeni, acquired Senoko Power from Temasek Holdings for $3.65 billion (SGD).
 Other members of the consortium included Kyushu Electric Power, Kansai Electric, the Japan Bank of International Cooperation, and GDF Suez (now Engie) of France.
 The consortium is known as Lion Power Holdings with Marubeni and Engie holding the most shares at 30% each.
 Also in 2008, the company started converting three of its oil-fired turbines (producing 750 MW of power) into two natural gas-fired turbines (producing 862 MW of power).
 The $1-billion (SGD) repowering project was completed in 2013 and resulted in a 1-million ton reduction in carbon dioxide emissions annually.

 In 2010, the company underwent restructuring and became known by its current name, Senoko Energy Private Limited.
 In November 2016, the company became one of the founding members of the Singapore chapter of the World Energy Council.

 In April 2018, Senoko Energy began offering consumers individual energy plans for households and small and medium-sized enterprises as part of the EMA's soft launch of the Open Electricity Market in Singapore.
 It was one of 13 approved electricity retailers when the Open Electricity Market opened nationwide in May 2019.
 It was one of six that also generated its own power.

+In November 2024, Sembcorp Industries, through its subsidiary Sembcorp Utilities, acquired Engie’s 30% stake in Senoko Energy, increasing its shareholding in the company.

+In June 2025, Sembcorp Utilities and Marubeni Corporation increased their interest in Senoko Energy to 50% each by acquiring the shares of KPIC Netherlands, Kyuden International, and the Japan Bank of International Cooperation.
+This established a 50/50 joint ownership structure between Sembcorp and Marubeni.
+Marubeni stated it intended to strengthen Senoko’s profitability, competitiveness, and corporate value in partnership with Sembcorp, while ensuring a stable electricity supply for Singapore.